-- All new developments (building and industrial facilities) are to be assessed and incorporate energy efficiency design. - Monitor use and ensure efficient use of energy (i.e., electricity and fuel) to minimise greenhouse gas emissions and resource consumption. - Monitor use and ensure efficient use of resources (e.g., water, consumables (paper etc.)) to minimise resource consumption. - Report in accordance with the National Greenhouse and Energy Reporting Act 2007.
+- All new developments (building and industrial facilities) are to be assessed and incorporate energy efficiency design. - Monitor use and ensure efficient use of energy (i.e., electricity and fuel) to minimise greenhouse gas emissions and resource consumption. - Monitor use and ensure efficient use of resources (e.g., water, consumables (paper etc.)) to minimise resource consumption. - Report in accordance with the National Greenhouse and Energy Reporting Act 2007 when reporting thresholds are exceeded.